Chapter Ten: Property, Plant, & Equipment

 With accelerated depreciation (shown below), the combined amount of depreciation and maintenance provides a level measure of total cost.
 This may achieve a better matching of total costs and benefits in this particular scenario.
 Does this mean that accelerated depreciation is better?
 Not necessarily.
 Facts can vary, and the point is to show why multiple methods exist and can be justified.

 In any discipline, precision is enhanced by adopting terminology that has very specific meaning.
-Accounting for Property, Plant, and Equipment is no exception.
+Accounting for Property, Plant, & Equipment is no exception.
 An exact understanding of the following terms is paramount:

 - Cost: The dollar amount assigned to a particular asset, usually the ordinary and necessary amount expended to get an asset in place and in condition for its intended use.